 Payments to Non-Employee Directors in Respect of Unvested Equity Awards and Deferred Compensation Table.
-The table below shows the outstanding stock options and Company Stock Unit Awards held by each of the Company's non-employee directors and the value of the payments to be made in consideration of the cancellation of such awards in connection with the merger, as described above under "- Treatment of Executive Officer and Director Equity Awards" beginning on page 115.
+The table below shows the outstanding stock options and Company Stock Unit Awards held by each of the Company's non-employee directors and the value of the payments to be made in consideration of the cancellation of such awards in connection with the merger, as described above under "- Treatment of Executive Officer and Director Equity Awards" beginning on page 116.
 Except for Mr. Perot's stock options, all outstanding stock options held by non-employee directors are fully vested and exercisable.
 Mr. Perot's stock options were granted on August 14, 2010 and July 15, 2011, were fully vested at grant and became exercisable ratably over five years beginning on the first anniversary of the date of grant.
-For purposes of this table, all Company Stock Unit Awards that are scheduled to vest in the ordinary course on or before August 14, 2013 are assumed to be vested and to be eligible for payment.
-Because the Company Stock Unit Awards held by Mr. Kleisterlee that are scheduled to vest in March 2014, they are not included in the above table.
 The compensation shown in the table below is not subject to an advisory vote of the Company's stockholders at the special meeting: